kipsang01/Developer-s-Journal/README.md

 ## Known Bugs

- no bugs found in the project
+ There are no known bugs in this project so far

 ## Support and contact details